Mezantrop74/FreeTorScrapper/README.md

     . push.sh someoniondirectory.onion

-if you have some errors, that is link to a missing module, do one of theses commands write the one that is link to your error(s).
-Need to do it as normal user in your virutal envir not as sudo.
+If you have errors, that are link to a missing module, do one of theses commands write the one that is link to your error(s).

     pip install scrapy
     pip install flask